tanaka-geek/binary-chef/README.md

 ### Connection option

-Configure the allocated IP for each Kali and Windows VM such as in the following format.
+Configure the allocated IP for each Kali and Windows VM such as in the following forma. `host`

 ```yaml
 [kali]